Skip to content

 Configuration file (page.json)

 This file defines the table page configuration and is the only required file.
-You can edit it using the visual editor or modify the file manually.
+You can edit it using the visual builder or modify the file manually.

 Example: